How much is Squarespace? Which hosting plan is best for your business goals? We do the math so you can easily see which plan best meets your needs.

 Other Squarespace Fees

 How much does a Squarespace website really cost?
-Again, Squarespace is intended to be an all-in-one hosting platform, but there are some hidden fees and expenses that may catch you off guard.
+Again, Squarespace is intended to be an all-in-one hosting platform, but there are hidden fees and expenses that catch some people off guard.

 The Squarespace Marketplace

-If you ask Squarespace Support for advanced help, they will encourage you to try their new “Marketplace”.
+If you ask Squarespace Support for advanced help, they encourage you to try their new “Marketplace”.
 What they don’t make clear is that the Marketplace charges an extra 10% commission fee per project.
 5% paid by the designer and 5% paid by you.
 So, a design project quoted at $5000 would invoice to you for $5250.
+And many designers also increase their quotes to cover their 5% fee.

-If you found yourself funneled into the Marketplace and inadvertently created a profile, you actually agreed to the platform’s terms which lock you into using the Marketplace with a designer for 2 years.
-All your web projects will include the extra 5% fee.
+If you found yourself funneled into the Marketplace and inadvertently created a profile or submitted a project brief, you actually agreed to the platform’s terms which lock you into using the Marketplace with a designer for 2 years.
+Meaning all your web projects will include the extra 5% fee.

 Can you avoid Squarespace Marketplace fees?
-Yes, you can do this by just reaching out directly to web professionals through their agency or personal websites.
-Note, if you initially connected with a designer through the Marketplace, then you must use the platform to work with that designer.
+Yes, just reach out directly to web professionals through their agency or personal websites.
+But note, if you initially connected with a designer through the Marketplace, then you must use the platform to work with that designer.

-Considering working with us?
-Collaborada is listed in the new Marketplace.
-So simply establish contact with us before creating a Marketplace profile to avoid extra fees.
+Collaborada is listed in the new Marketplace — if you are considering working with us, just establish contact before creating a project brief to avoid extra fees.

 You will pay to register a custom domain: www.yourbusiness.com